-The stime of the year was around the middle of August.
+The time of the year was around the middle of August.
 The air had a tang in it - the harbinger of the coming fall.
-The weather had turned beauti-ful only the day before.
-It had been blustery as Tikiqaq weather
+The weather had turned beautiful only the day before.
+It had been blustery as Tikiqaq weather usually was.

-Early the next morning the Attungana family left their sod igloo and went to the north beach where their umiak was beach where their umiak was beached.
+Early the next morning the Attungana family left their sod igloo and went to the north beach where their umiak was beached.
+They carried their probeached.
 They carried their pro-visions and gear on their backs and arms.
 They righted the um-iak that had been put upside down to keep wind-blown sand from getting into it.
-They drag-ged it to the water's edge, launch-ed it part way into the water and loaded their gear.
+They drag-ged it to the water's edge, launch-ed it part way into the water and leaded their rear.

+loaded their gear.

 A fresh breeze was blowing from the west but the sea was rather calm.
-The sun came up in-to a beautiful blue sky and the to a beautiful blue sky and the to a ceautiful blue sky and the happy family got underway with Attungana and the two older boys towing the umiak with a long oogruk hide line along the beach while Siqvoana steered it.
-Portage when the wind shifted to the north.
-Since the waves would get rougher in a short while the fam-ily portaged the umiak across a narrow strip of land and gravel onto a large lagoon.
-They all boarded the craft and paddled eastward.
-They trav-eled for eleven miles until they reached the mouth of Kukpuk River.
-By the time the sun was sinking close to the horizon and they made camp for the night they made camp for the night.
-They resumed the journey the next morning.
-They were on the river now and the going be-came harder because of the current.
-Attungana and the boys and the oldest girl towed the umiak along the bank.
+The sun came up into a beautiful blue sky and the happy family got underway with happy fainily got underway with Attungana and the two older boys towing the umiak with a long oogruk hide line along the beach while Siqvoana steered it.

+Portage

-They traveled in this manner for about a mile and a quarter when the wind shifted to the
+They traveled in this manner for about a mile and a quarter when the wind shifted to the north.
+Since the waves would get rougher in a short while the family portaged the umiak across a narrow strip of land and gravel onto a large lagoon.